desmond1121/RippleCompat/README.md

 ##Easy To Use!

-Init library in your `Activity`:
+You should library in your `Activity`(You should add this code, otherwise some problem would happen.
+Like `EditText` would not trigger input keyboard.):

     RippleCompat.init(context);

-Add a simple line of code for view or widget you want to ripple:
+Not need to modify layout file!
+Add a simple line of code would make your view RIPPLE:

-    RippleCompat.apply(something, rippleColor);
+    RippleCompat.apply(view, rippleColor);

+>hint: widgets like `Button`, `EditText`... are instance of `View` too, using `apply(view, rippleColor)` to them would work.

 ##Demo

 Demo of simple use and background with scaleType: